Lifecycle

 Modo provides seamless integration with a Android Lifecycle for your screens.

-to access the lifecycle of a screen.
+You can use LocalLifecycleOwner inside Screen.Content to access the lifecycle of a screen.
 This will return the nearest screen's lifecycle owner.

 Lifecycle States and Events